Matthew S. Holland

 Matthew Scott Holland (born June 7, 1966) is an American religious leader and former educator who has been a general authority of the Church of Jesus Christ of Latter-day Saints (LDS Church) since 2020.
 Before becoming a general authority, Holland served from 2009 to 2018 as the 6th president of Utah Valley University (UVU) in Orem, Utah.

-Holland is the son of Jeffrey R. Holland, the president of the LDS Church's Quorum of the Twelve Apostles and the former president of Brigham Young University (BYU) in Provo, Utah.
+Holland is the son of Jeffrey R. Holland, a former president of the LDS Church's Quorum of the Twelve Apostles and a former president of Brigham Young University (BYU) in Provo, Utah.

 Early life and education

 Holland was born on June 7, 1966, in Provo, Utah.
 After graduating from high school, he was a full-time LDS Church missionary in Scotland from 1985 to 1987.
-He graduated from BYU in 1991 with a Bachelor of Arts in political science as the valedictorian of the university's College of Family and Social Sciences.
-He then did graduate study in political science at Duke University, receiving a Master of Arts in 1997 and a Ph.D in 2000.
-He also received an academic fellowship to study at Princeton University as a James Madison Fellow, and at the Hebrew University of Jerusalem as a Raoul Wallenberg Scholar.
+He then attended BYU, graduating in 1991 with a Bachelor of Arts in political science as the valedictorian of the university's College of Family and Social Sciences.

+From 1992 to 1994, Holland worked for the consulting firm Monitor Group (now Monitor Deloitte) as chief of staff to the CEO.
+He then did graduate study in political science at Duke University, receiving a Master of Arts in 1997 and a Ph.D. in 2000.
+He also received academic fellowships to study at Princeton University as a James Madison Fellow and at the Hebrew University of Jerusalem as a Raoul Wallenberg Scholar.